windkh/node-red-contrib-shelly/README.md

 This answer is directly available at the output via msg.status.
 The msg.payload property contains a lightweight version of this status object.
 The hostname can be left empty in the configuration node.
 This deactivates polling, too.
 In this case you must pass the hostname in the msg.payload.hostname.
 This can be useful, if you want to use one node for several devices or if you want to make use of sub flows.
+(username and password can be passed in msg.payload, too)

 ```
 {
     hostname : '192.168.178.250'
+    username : 'user'
+    password : 'password'
 	...
 }
 ```